Updated August 21, 2023

-Orientation: A user can switch between Portrait Orientation (best when more rows but fewer columns on a page) and Landscape Orientation (best when more columns but fewer rows on a page).
+Orientation: A user can switch between Portrait Orientation (best when there are more rows but fewer columns on a page) and Landscape Orientation (best when there are more columns but fewer rows on a page).

 Page Margins: If a user wants to adjust the page margins, he can do so by following the below steps.

-Step 1 – By selecting one of the pre-defined margins (Normal, Wide, or Narrow) from the Margins drop-down list.
+Step 1 – Select one of the pre-defined margins (Normal, Wide, or Narrow) from the Margins drop-down list.

-Step 2 – Or click the ‘Show Margins’ icon at the bottom right of the window.
+Step 2 – Click the ‘Show Margins’ icon at the bottom right of the window.
 Now a user can drag the lines to change the page margins manually.